dblandin/carmenwinant.com/content/exhibitions/a-history-of-my-pleasure.md

 cover: "/content/assets/_J0A5874.jpg"
 works:
 - title: A History of My Pleasure
+  image: "/content/assets/_J0A5876.jpg"
+  description: ''
+- title: A History of My Pleasure
+  image: "/content/assets/_J0A5875.jpg"
+  description: ''
+- title: A History of My Pleasure
+  image: "/content/assets/_J0A5875 2.jpg"
+  description: ''
+- title: A History of My Pleasure
   image: "/content/assets/_J0A5874-1.jpg"
   description: ''
 - title: A History of My Pleasure